Rodeo clown

-A rodeo clown, bullfighter (in the United States, Canada, Australia and New Zealand) or rodeo protection athlete, is a rodeo performer who works in bull riding competitions.
-Originally, the rodeo clown was a single job combining "bullfighting"—the protection of riders thrust from the bull, as well as being an individual who provided comic relief.
-Today, the job is split into two separate ones: bullfighters who protect the riders from the bull, and entertainers (barrelmen) who provides comic humor.
+A rodeo clown, bullfighter or rodeo protection athlete, is a rodeo performer who works in bull riding competitions.
+Originally, the rodeo clown was a single job combining "bullfighting" — the protection of riders thrust from the bull — as well as being an individual who provided comic relief.
+Today, the job is split into two separate ones: bullfighters who protect the riders from the bull, and entertainers (barrelmen) who provide comic humor.
 However, in some parts of the world and at some small rodeos, the jobs of bull rider protection and comic remain combined.

 Tasks and skills

-The primary job of the rodeo bullfighter is to protect a fallen rider from the bull by distracting it and providing an alternative target for the bull to attack, whether the rider has been bucked off or has jumped off the animal.
+The primary job of the rodeo bullfighter is to protect a fallen rider from the bull by distracting the bull and providing an alternative target for the bull to attack, whether the rider has been bucked off or has jumped off the animal.
 These individuals expose themselves to great danger in order to protect the riders.
 To this end, they wear bright, loose-fitting clothes that are designed to tear away, with protective gear fitted underneath.
 Rodeo clowns require speed, agility, and the ability to anticipate a bull's next move.
 Working closely with very large, very powerful animals, rodeo clowns are often injured seriously, and, sometimes, fatally.
 Most rodeos feature a clown, and clowns have become crowd favorites.

 In some venues, rodeo bullfighters still wear clown make-up and some may also provide traditional clowning entertainment for the crowd between rodeo events, often parodying aspects of cowboy culture.
 But most modern bullfighters no longer dress as clowns, though they still wear bright, loose-fitting clothing.
-At larger events in the USA, the job is split, a bullfighter (sometimes two or more) protects the riders from the bull, and a barrelman (sometimes one person, sometimes two) provide comic humor.
+At larger events in the United States, the job is split, a bullfighter (sometimes two or more) protects the riders from the bull, and a barrelman (sometimes one person, sometimes two) provide comic humor.
 Some barrelmen provide both comedy and support to bullfighters, but the job of a bullfighter is generally distinct from that of the comic.